mkbabb/parse-that/README.md

 The file used is a 3.8 MB `JSON` file, containing ~10K lines of `JSON`.
 Whitespace is randomly inserted to make the file a bit more difficult to parse (makes the file about 5x the size).
-The benchmark is run 100 times, and the average is taken.
+Benchmark is run 100 times.

 ### Results